Crab-eating macaque: Diet

+Fruit makes up 40% to over 80% of the diet of wild crab-eating macaques, except in highly provisioned populations or highly disturbed environments.

-The crab-eating macaque can become a synanthrope, living off human resources.
-It feeds in cultivated fields on young dry rice, cassava leaves, rubber fruit, taro plants, coconuts, mangos, and other crops, often causing significant losses to local farmers.
-In villages, towns, and cities, it frequently takes food from garbage cans and refuse piles.
-It can become unafraid of humans in these conditions, which can lead to macaques directly taking food from people, both passively and aggressively.
+Crab-eating macaques can become synanthrope, living off human resources when feeding in cropfields on young dry rice, cassava leaves, rubber fruit, taro plants, coconuts, mangos, and other crops, often causing significant losses to local farmers.
+In villages, towns, and cities, they frequently take food from garbage cans and refuse piles.

+In Padangtegal Bali macaque 70% of their diet is provisioned.

+They become unafraid of humans in these conditions, which can lead to macaques directly taking food from people, both passively and aggressively.

 Tool use

-In Thailand and Myanmar, crab-eating macaques use stone tools to open nuts, oysters and other bivalves, and various types of sea snails (nerites, muricids, trochids, etc.) along the Andaman sea coast and offshore islands.
+Crab-eating macaques are the only old world monkey known to use stone tools in their daily foraging.
+This is mainly observed in populations along the ocean of Thailand and Myanmar (M.f. aurea subspecies).
+A 1887 report described observations to tool use in a Myanmar population.
+Over 100 years later the first published report is published in 2007. describing crab-eating macaques in Thailand using ax shaped stones to crack rock oysters, detached gastropods, bivalves, and swimming crabs.
+Also in Thailand, crab-eating macaques have been observed using tools to crack open oil palm nuts in abandoned plantations, the rapid uptake of oil palm nutcracking shows macaques ability to take advantage of anthropogenic changes and the recent establishment of this behavior indicates the potential for macaques to exhibit cultural tendencies.
+Unfortunately, human activities can negatively impact tool-using macaques, thus disrupting the persistence of these stone tool use traditions.

-Another instance of tool use is washing and rubbing foods such as sweet potatoes, cassava roots, and papaya leaves before consumption.
+Another instance of tool use is washing and rubbing foods, such as sweet potatoes, cassava roots, and papaya leaves, before consumption.
 Crab-eating macaques either soak these foods in water or rub them through their hands as if to clean them.
 They also peel the sweet potatoes, using their incisors and canine teeth.
 Adolescents appear to acquire these behaviors by observational learning of older individuals.